These crostini with tomato jam and ricotta are a delicious and impressive appetizer especially at summer's end when ripe tomatoes are abundant.

 Make these Crostini with Tomato Jam and Homemade Ricotta at the last possible minute so the bread doesn't get soggy.
 We don't like soggy bread.

 Not at all.

-Spread a thin layer of the jam on each crostini, add a dollop of the ricotta; give it a little twist of fresh ground pepper, then add the tomato half.
+- Spread a thin layer of the tomato jam; give it a little twist of fresh ground pepper, then add the tomato half.
 Put a few grains of the salt on top and then just a drop of the balsamic, if using.
 Serve at room temperature.
 (Make close to serving so they don’t get soggy).